OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Discussion

+It is also unlikely that the reported CVI MAEs are clinically significant.
+Breher, et al. \cite{breher2020choroidal} tested the reproducibility of a popular approach to choroid vessel segmentation \cite{sonoda2014choroidal} across different sub-fields of the ETDRS grid and reported a mean difference ranging from 0.039 to 0.051.
+Additionally, a major review on CVI as a biomarker using another well adopted approach to choroid vessel segmentation \cite{agrawal2016choroidal} in retinal pathology reported changes between healthy and diseased eyes between 0.02 and 0.06 \cite{agrawal2020exploring}.

+The systematic bias observed in the macular OCT volume data was due to poor optical signal from each pair's non-EDI volume scan.
+The under-prediction of choroid thickness in the non-EDI measurements had a direct consequence on ETDRS CVI, as this metric is normalised by the size of the choroid, leading to over-prediction of ETDRS CVI.
+However, the reported systematic bias of 0.026 for ETDRS CVI is still unlikely to be clinically significant because it sits at the lower bound of previously reported effect sizes in retinal pathology \cite{agrawal2020exploring}.

+At the eye level, regional metrics had lower measurement noise (within 5 -- 10\%) than vessel metrics (within 15 -- 25\%), with ETDRS CVI having higher measurement noise than B-scan CVI.
+The higher measurement noise in ETDRS CVI is potentially due to different scanning parameters (\cref{tab:rep_table}, ART, EDI mode, B-scans per eye) and the unregistered nature of the EDI and non-EDI volume pairs.
+Nevertheless, while the population variability is notably smaller for CVI measurements, the higher measurement noise could suggest that choroid vessels metrics are less reliable than regional metric, a conclusion drawn also by Breher, et al. \cite{breher2020choroidal}.

+It's very possible that high measurement noise in CVI, relative to regional metrics, is due to the combined error from both vessel and region segmentation, as observed by the major outliers (\cref{fig:octolyzer_macular_repr}, top-left).
+Therefore, purely vascular metrics like vessel area and vessel volume may be more reliable than CVI and are worth reporting alongside.
+Fortunately, OCTolyzer supports feature extraction using all aforementioned metrics.

+Nonetheless, it's encouraging to observe major outliers representing significant challenges in region and vessel segmentation due to optical signal degradation.
+In a clinical study, many of the poor quality instances of repeated B-scan pairs would likely be considered for exclusion due to issues with image quality.

-For peripapillary OCT B-scans, the reproducibility results were confounded by natural diurnal variation of the choroid.
-Analysis of residuals suggested that the major outliers were sourced primarily between morning -- afternoon comparisons, rather than afternoon -- evening comparisons, and major outliers at the eye-level showed no qualitative difference in segmentation error.
-Manual measurements of fovea-centred choroidal thickness showed the same longitudinal trend \cite{farrah2023choroidal} (shown in their supplementary materials), as well as a wealth of literature suggesting choroidal thinning throughout daytime, and specifically between the morning and afternoon \cite{chakraborty2011diurnal, tan2012diurnal, usui2012circadian, kinoshita2017diurnal, ostrin2019twenty}.
-Thus, this suggests the error observed was primarily driven by diurnal variation and not segmentation error.
+For peripapillary OCT B-scans, analysis of residuals suggested that the major outliers were sourced primarily between morning -- afternoon comparisons, rather than afternoon -- evening comparisons.
+This corresponds to the trend observed in measuring the same choroids manually in the macula \cite{farrah2023choroidal} (shown in their Supplementary Fig. 8(C)), as well as from previous works studying the natural diurnal variation of the choroid \cite{chakraborty2011diurnal, tan2012diurnal, usui2012circadian, kinoshita2017diurnal, singh2019diurnal, ostrin_imi-dynamic_2023}.
+These previous studies have reported choroidal fluctuations over the course of day (in the macula and peripapillary regions) with an amplitude of approximately 30 $\mu$m, with the majority reporting higher CT measurements in the morning, compared to the afternoon and evening.
+Moreover, major outliers at the eye-level showed no qualitative difference in segmentation error.